nginxinc/nginx-wiki/source/contributing/index.rst

-Contributing to Nginx
+Contributing to NGINX
 =====================

-Contributing to Nginx
+Contributing to NGINX
 ---------------------

-A detailed breakdown of how to contribute code changes to Nginx can be found in the `Nginx documentation <http://nginx.org/en/docs/contributing_changes.html>`_.
+A detailed breakdown of how to contribute code changes to NGINX can be found in the `NGINX documentation <http://nginx.org/en/docs/contributing_changes.html>`_.

 Contributing to the Wiki